STOCK ADMINISTRATION

 • Comparing goods received with order documents

-• Notifying the purchasing department about the receipts and general condition of the good
+• Notifying the purchasing department about the receipts and general condition of the goods

 WHY STOCK CONTROL IS NECESSARY / IMPORTANCE OF STOCK CONTROL

-1. It helps to know whether sufficient stocks are available to carry out normal order
+1. It helps to know whether sufficient stocks are available to carry out normal orders.

-2. It helps the management to obtain new supplies before problem stock runs out
+2. It helps management obtain new supplies before stock runs out.

-3. It helps the management to know about stock turn over so as to distinguish between slow and fast moving items
+3. It helps management understand stock turnover to distinguish between slow and fast-moving items.

-4. Stock control is necessary for insurance purpose
+4. Stock control is necessary for insurance purposes.

 STOCK TAKING

-Stock taking – this is the process of finding the quantity and value of stock held.
-It is a physical counting and making list of all stock held which is normally conducted at the end of each final year.
+Stock taking is the process of finding the quantity and value of stock held.
+It involves physically counting and listing all stock, usually conducted at the end of each financial year.

 PURPOSE OF STOCK TAKING